dplassgit/d2lang/docs/overview.md

 * Arrays of any of the above types (except array)
 * `null`: an un-set value that can be used in place of a string, record or array.

-When defining an array, record or procedure, "forward references" (references before definition) are allowed.
+When defining an array, record or procedure, "forward references" (references before definitions) are allowed.

-## Arithmetic
+## Arithmetic and expressions

 All arithmetic must be type-consistent.
 As of now there is no implicit (or explicit) conversion between arithmetic types.

-The following operators are available:
+Similarly, all expressions must be type-consistent.

 ### Constants